davewasmer/foraker/README.md

 Foraker provides a simple, drop-in controller that support filters, promises, subclassing, and more.
 It's easy to integrate into existing Express / middleware based apps, follows the "do one thing well" principle, and is thoroughly tested.

+> **Note:** this is alpha software, and still undergoing changes.
+Contributions welcome, consumers beware :wink:

 ## Install